Microsoft Defender for Endpoint on Linux

 The mde-netfilter package also has the following package dependencies:

 - For DEBIAN the mde-netfilter package requires "libnetfilter-queue1", "libglib2.0-0"

 - For RPM the mde-netfilter package requires "libmnl", "libnfnetlink", "libnetfilter_queue", "glib2"

 If the Microsoft Defender for Endpoint installation fails due to missing dependencies errors, you can manually download the pre-requisite dependencies.

-When adding exclusions to Microsoft Defender Antivirus, you should be mindful of Common Exclusion Mistakes for Microsoft Defender Antivirus
+When adding exclusions to Microsoft Defender Antivirus, you should be mindful of Common Exclusion Mistakes for Microsoft Defender Antivirus.

 The following downloadable spreadsheet lists the services and their associated URLs that your network must be able to connect to.
 You should ensure that there are no firewall or network filtering rules that would deny access to these URLs.
-If there are, you may need to create an allow rule specifically for them.
+If there are, you might need to create an allow rule specifically for them.